Green Cost Savings

-Energy costs for humidity control alone can be a substantial portion of an institution's energy expenses*.
-In a recent master's thesis done at the University of Pennsylvania, under the guidance of Michael C. Henry and Richard Kerschner, David Artigas concluded "the results show that energy costs and consumption decrease exponentially as the variance of the indoor conditions increases."
-With each halving of limits on allowable humidity variations, the costs of environmental control double.
+Energy costs for humidity control alone can be a substantial portion of an institution’s energy expenses*.
+In a master’s thesis done at the University of Pennsylvania, under the guidance of Michael C. Henry and Richard Kerschner, David Artigas concluded “the results show that energy costs and consumption decrease exponentially as the variance of the indoor conditions increases.”
+More simply put: With each halving of limits on allowable humidity variations, the costs of environmental control double.
 Allowing your limits to increase (say from +/- 6% RH to +/- 12% RH) could halve your energy costs!

 Active and passive microclimate environmental control techniques have been a fixture of museum display technologies since the 1960’s.
 These systems can provide steady, reliable climate control to the display cases exclusively.
 Clearly, it is more efficient to maintain constant humidity levels in relatively small, tightly sealed display cases than it would be to maintain similar levels in a cavernous gallery.
 Energy costs, both financial and carbon loading can be substantially reduced.

 In addition, as many artefacts need differing environments for optimal storage and display, these conditions cannot be met by a single room environment.
 Microclimate humidity control can efficiently compensate for temperature changes, modifying the moisture content of the air to maintain constant relative humidity levels, even as temperatures change, and regardless of the ambient gallery humidity levels.